 These deserve a separate post, but for now just know that you can extrude ANY shape with a hole in the middle of it.
 Yes, you can extrude polymer clay tubes.
 To do this, you need these core adapters by Makins.
 I took one look at these and wondered where they’ve been all my life.
 Seriously.

 The Czextruder is made in the Czech Republic by the Lucy Tools Company.
 A man named Jiri Strunc designed a line of very nice polymer clay tools to help his daughter Lucy Struncova with her polymer clay designs.
 The company is now distributing worldwide.

 Where to Buy the Czextruder?

 But if you prefer to deal with a supplier directly, there are partners all over the world.
 Diane Bruce has been very approachable and available for those of us in North America.
 You can buy from her shop on Etsy, which is called Van Island Jewels.
 If you’re having difficulties finding a supplier in your area, feel free to contact one in another area and they’ll be happy to help.
-In the UK, I can heartily recommend Penny Vingoe at Clayaround.
 In the EU, check out Maria at Happy Things in the Netherlands.

 Things I Learned using the Czextruder

 - Get a 1/2″ wooden dowel that’s longer than your extruder tube.
 You’ll need this to push the “plug” to the right location inside the tube.
 If you leave too much air between the plug and the clay, this will be expelled during extruding and cause an interruption in the design.
 Your favorite 6 year old will giggle about intestinal gas analogies.

 - Decide if you’re going to use the drill or crank before you load the extruder.
 Trying to switch the handle with the plunger inside the extruder isn’t going to work.
 Trust me.
 (Many swear words.)

 - A Czextruder XXL will hold about 3/4 of a block of clay.